astramieri/python-projects/coffee_machine/project.md

 # Coffee Machine ☕

-This is a funny implementation of a coffee machine.
+This is a funny implementation of a coffee vending machine.

 ## How to play